Use and Security of Information Systems

 2. Scope

-The policy applies to all employees and learners of Otago Polytechnic Limited, and also to contractors, consultants, Council members and visitors engaged to work with, or who have access to, the Polytechnic technology infrastructure and its information.
+The policy applies to all kaimahi and ākonga of Otago Polytechnic, and also, to contractors, consultants, and visitors engaged to work with, or who have access to, the Polytechnic technology infrastructure and its information.

 3. Responsibilities